ririhedou/RussiaDNSLeak/README.md

 //Notice: the рф.zone is not in a good format! needs doublechekcing.
+//I cannot use VIM or CAT to view it.
+It just shows weired chars
 рф: length of lines: 307, unique domains 296
 [Pickle]: save object into рф.pickle
 ```